neo-mashiro/sketchpad/README.md

 ## How to build

 The Premake Lua scripts will handle the workspace/project/build settings for all configurations and platforms for us, there's no need to set things up in Visual Studio by hand.
-To build the application, simply run
+To build the solution, simply run
 ```bash
 git clone https://github.com/neo-mashiro/sketchpad.git
 cd sketchpad/
 vendor/premake/premake5.exe vs2019
 ```
+Once the solution is built, it contains multiple projects in Visual Studio, each one has its own `scene.cpp` and shader files that build a separate scene, but all projects share the same code base directly under the `src` folder.
+The framework was designed such that only minimal amount of work is needed in `scene.cpp` to build a custom scene, simply select a startup project in the solution's properties window and fire up the application.
+The executables will be built into the `bin` folder, all dependent DLLs are automatically copied over there.

 As an aside, it is recommended to use spaces everywhere instead of tabs.
 In case the **tab size** of the editor and the website rendering the source code do not meet, indentation can be very messy.
 For example, there are so many hard-to-read repos on Github that use inconsistent indentation in the same file, because they are mixing four spaces with two tabs (of size 2) in the IDE, which is then converted to eight spaces on Github...

-## How to build a scene

-- (WIP) add screenshot: select startup project in the solution's properties window
-- (WIP) add screenshot: keyboard controls, message boxes, mouse controls, motions, etc.
-- scene1 name: detailed description (summarize the model, theory and techniques applied in this scene and what to expect)
-- scene2 name: ...

 ## Mouse and keyboard control